KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/index.md

 ### **Important Installation Notes**:

-- Use a download manager if the direct download fails or is downloading too slow.
+- Use a download manager like [Motrix](https://motrix.app/) if the direct download fails or is downloading too slow.

 - A physical wired keyboard is **recommended** and **required for devices without a touchscreen**.